 2. What size and height the cat litter tray is

-You could opt for a small kitten litter tray, but your kitty may prefer an adult litter tray as you won’t need to disrupt them by changing their tray as they grow up.
+You could opt for a small kitten litter tray, but your kitty may prefer an adult litter tray, as you won’t need to disrupt them by changing their tray as they grow up.
 Something to keep in mind is trays with a lower lip will give kittens and senior cats easier access to their litter tray.
-And while some cats may prefer an enclosed cat litter tray with lid, others may be put off by this.
+And while some cats may prefer an enclosed cat litter tray with a lid, others may be put off by this.

 3. How many cat litter trays you should have